-	Mental Health first aid courses for organisations and individuals
+Mental Health first aid courses are equipping individuals with skills that save lives.

 If you have 8 or more individuals to train click Short Enquiry box below.
 WE OFFER AFFORDABLE PRICES FOR GROUP BOOKINGS.
 All you need to do just get in touch with our friendly managers and we get back to you with price listing.
 Click the button below.

 If you are an individual please choose the open course option below.
 We offer 1/2, 1 and 2 day courses.
 Click the button below and choose the date that suits you.